KRPS (FM)

-KRPS (89.9 FM) is the National Public Radio member station for the Four State Area in the United States.
+KRPS (89.9 MHz) is the National Public Radio member FM station for the Four State Area in the United States.
 It is licensed to Pittsburg, Kansas, and owned by Pittsburg State University.
-Studios are located in Shirk Hall on the PSU campus, while the transmitter is located two miles west of Weir, Kansas.
+Studios are located inside the Baxter Broadcasting Center of Shirk Hall on the PSU campus on South Joplin Street, while the transmitter is located at the intersection of K-103 and Northeast 10th Street in Scammon, Kansas, two miles west of Weir.
 The station airs news and talk programming from NPR, Public Radio International, American Public Media and the BBC World Service.
 It is one of the few NPR stations to be the primary member for two markets—Pittsburg and Joplin, Missouri (though they are a single television market).
 KRPS is the smallest full NPR member in Kansas.

 KRPS operates a translator at 102.7 in Bartlesville, Oklahoma, which is in the Tulsa market.
 This is mainly because the main NPR member in Tulsa, KWGS, has a weak signal in the Bartlesville area.